Become a BSA Member

 Welcome to the British Shakespeare Association

-The British Shakespeare Association is an association of teachers, researchers, theatre practitioners, writers and enthusiasts.
+The British Shakespeare Association is an association of teachers, researchers, creative practitioners, writers and enthusiasts.
 The BSA is a registered charity and its aims are educational – ‘to promote and foster a better understanding of Shakespeare and his work’.

 The British Shakespeare Association is a charitable organisation.